-- Basket – A picnic basket or bag is ideal for carrying your food and snacks.
+Basket—A picnic basket or bag is a must for carrying your food and snacks.
 A cooler for drinks and cold snacks is another option.

-- Extras – I always bring a disposable bag for trash, disposable utensils, and paper plates, as well as extra napkins, because you can never have too many napkins with kids.
-Sunscreen and bug spray are also a must.
+Extras—I always bring a disposable bag for trash, disposable utensils, and paper plates, as well as extra napkins, because you can never have too many napkins with kids.
+Don’t forget sunscreen and bug spray.

-Lunch or dinner picnic – Make your own sandwich or salads at home.
+Make your own sandwich or salads at home.
 Any food that can be enjoyed cold or at room temperature is perfect picnic food.
-If you opt to order out, some of my go-to spots are Chick Fil A (love their salads and chicken wrap) and Jason’s Deli.
+If you opt to carry out, some of my go-to spots are Chick Fil A (love their salads and chicken wraps) and Jason’s Deli.